au-ts/sddf/ci/README.md

 ./ci/build.py --help
 ```

+Take a look at the `--image` option to the individual example's script
+if you are doing development of a certain example.

 ### Runtime

 There are two kinds of runtime tests, simulation via QEMU and hardware tests on actual